-The receiver has an integral fusible relief which opens in the event of a fire.
-A high/low pressure switch (DPS1) turns off the entire refrigeration system in the event of an out of limit condition.
-The compressor is also protected by an internal overload device.
-The compressor has a crankcase heater (CC1) to prevent refrigerant from condensing in the oil when the compressor is off.
+Both the high- and low-stages each have a high/low pressure switch which turns off the entire refrigeration system in the event of an out of limit condition.
+The high-stage compressor has a crankcase heater to prevent refrigerant from condensing in the oil when the compressor is off.